Tupi people: Race-mixing and Cunhadismo

 A Tupinambá named "Louis Henri", who visited Louis XIII in Paris in 1613, in Claude d'Abbeville, Histoire de la mission.

 Many indigenous peoples were important for the formation of the Brazilian people, but the main group was the Tupi.
 When the Portuguese explorers arrived in Brazil in the 16th century, the Tupi were the first indigenous group to have contact with them.
 Soon, a process of mixing between Portuguese settlers and indigenous women started.
 The Portuguese colonists rarely brought women, making the native women the "breeding matrix of the Brazilian people".
 When the first Europeans arrived, the phenomenon of "cunhadismo" (from Portuguese cunhado, "brother in law") began to spread by the colony.
 Cunhadismo was an old native tradition of incorporating strangers to their community.
-The Natives offered the Portuguese an Indigenous girl as wife.
+The Natives offered the Portuguese an Indigenous woman as wife.
 Once he agreed, he formed a bond of kinship with all the Natives of the tribe.
 Polygyny, a common practice among South American Indigenous people, was quickly adopted by European settlers.
 This way, a single European man could have dozens of indigenous wives (temericós).